-The Commissioner disputes Plaintiff's claims and contends that the ALJ properly weighed the medical evidence and rendered an RFC Assessment supported by substantial evidence.
+The Commissioner disputes Plaintiff's claims and contends that the ALJ's findings are supported by substantial evidence and must be affirmed.

 III.
 THE STANDARD OF REVIEW

 The Commissioner's findings of fact are conclusive if supported by substantial evidence.
 42 U.S.C. § 405(g).
 Substantial evidence is more than a scintilla - i.e., the evidence must do more than merely create a suspicion of the existence of a fact, and must include such relevant evidence as a reasonable person would accept as adequate to support the conclusion.
 Ortiz v.
 Sec'y of Health and Human Servs., 955 F.2d 765, 769 (1st Cir.
 1991) (per curiam); Rodriguez v.
 Sec'y of Health and Human Servs., 647 F.2d 218, 222 (1st Cir.
 1981).